port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/gitlab.md

   - etc.

-- The `port`, `entity` and the `mappings` keys open the section used to map the Gitlab API object fields to Port entities.
+- The `port`, `entity` and the `mappings` keys open the section used to map the GitLab API object fields to Port entities.
 To create multiple mappings of the same kind, you can add another item to the `resources` array;

   ```yaml showLineNumbers
   resources: